 The Good, The Bad, and The Jacked

-Great route on super stone.
+This is a great route on super stone.
 Do That's Weak to get up to a big ledge with a chain anchor.
-Belay here, or just keep going.
+Belay here or just keep going.

 About 9 bolts with a two bolt chain anchor.
 Bring a bunch more draws if you combine it with That's Weak for one long ultra pitch.